 - Trailerable sailboats

-Boats with Tiller Steering
+1. Boats with Tiller Steering

-Steering by tiller (rather than a wheel) can make a difference when learning.
-Tillers are directly connected to the rudder that manages the boat’s direction.
-Tillers provide quick feedback about the strength and direction of the wind as well as the boat’s turning agility at various speeds.
+Tillers provide quick feedback about the strength and direction of the wind as well as the boat's turning agility at various speeds.

-Boats with No Winches
+2. Boats Without Winches

 Boats that require no winches to manage the sheets and halyards are best for youngsters and new sailors.
 These boats usually don't experience the same forces on the sails and rigging as larger boats, which can be a handful when the wind starts to blow.
 Winches are usually replaced with cam or jam cleats, which are easy to use.

-Sailing Dinghies
+3. Sailing Dinghies

-Small Sloops
+4. Small Sloops

 Some sloops can scale up, providing a more challenging experience for sailors as they develop skills.
-Certain models can carry spinnakers and larger headsails to teach sail combinations and new sail trim techniques.
+Specific models can carry spinnakers and larger headsails to teach sail combinations and new sail trim techniques.
 Others offer the ability to hike out (shift crew weight well outboard to balance the boat against the wind pressure in the sails).
 This kind of sailing is more advanced.

-Small Catamarans
+5. Small Catamarans

-Rotomolded Boats
+6. Rotomolded Boats

-Trailerable Sailboats
+7. Trailerable Sailboats